forcequitOS/tns-v2-newUI/README.md

 **Background gradient animates** - The re-jailbreak is not going to work.
 A likely cause can be that you're already jailbroken.
 Reload the page, see above to reload the web app, or reboot your device and try again.

-**Device doesn't reflect updates to site** - I probably didn't update the AppCache manifest.
+**Device doesn't reflect updates to site** - If you're using the web app, see earlier instructions to manually reload the web app, and/or reboot your device.
+If you're not, I probably didn't update the AppCache manifest.
 Go to Settings > Safari > Clear History and Website Data and it'll get new data from the server.

 ## Full list of changes: